L-Carnitine

 Does carnitine make you sweat?

 It can cause side effects such as nausea, vomiting, stomach upset, heartburn, diarrhea, and seizures.
 It can also cause the urine, breath, and sweat to have a "fishy" odor. ...
-These forms of carnitine might block the effects of L-carnitine and cause symptoms that resemble L-carnitine deficiency.
+These forms of carnitine might block the effects of L-carnitine and cause concerns that resemble L-carnitine deficiency.

 Does carnitine cause pimples?